SHI-Labs/Versatile-Diffusion/README.md

 ## Network and Framework

-One single flow of VD contains a VAE, a diffusor and a context encoder, and thus handles one tasks (e.g. text-to-image) under one data type (e.g. image) and one context type (e.g. text).
+One single flow of VD contains a VAE, a diffuser and a context encoder, and thus handles one tasks (e.g. text-to-image) under one data type (e.g. image) and one context type (e.g. text).
 And the multi-flow structure of VD shows in the following diagram:

 <p align="center">
   <img src="assets/figures/VD_framework.png" width="99%">